cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ### Weapons Operations

-Weapons Operations focuses on deploying the vessel\'s armaments effectively.
-From long-range missiles to rapid-fire gauss cannons and point defense systems, a skilled Weapons Officer utilizes a diverse arsenal to engage and neutralize threats.
+Weapons Operations focuses on deploying the vessel's armaments effectively.
+From long-range missiles to rapid-fire gauss cannons and point defence systems, a skilled Weapons Officer utilizes a diverse arsenal to engage and neutralize threats.

 ### Sensors & Electronic Warfare (EWAR) Operations